Another Cuomo staffer accuses governor of sexual harassment; woman is 6th to come forward

 “Obviously, there are people who’ve said after the fact they felt uncomfortable.
 No one told me that at the time,” he added.

-Cuomo’s comments came moments after the Albany Times Union reported that the governor’s attorney was made aware of the latest claim over the weekend and already passed on to the attorney general’s office, which is overseeing a probe into mounting claims made against the governor, first reported on Tuesday.
+Cuomo’s comments came moments after the Albany Times Union reported that the governor’s office was made aware of the latest claim over the weekend and already passed the information on to the attorney general’s office, which is overseeing a probe into the governor’s behavior.

-The accuser, a member of the Executive Chamber staff, claims Cuomo inappropriately touched her during an encounter last year at the Executive Mansion, the official residence of the governor.
-The Times Union chose not to name the woman since she could not immediately be reached.
+The unnamed accuser, a member of the Executive Chamber staff, claims Cuomo inappropriately touched her during an encounter last year at the Executive Mansion, the official residence of the governor.

-Five other women, including four who worked for the governor throughout his career, have accused Cuomo of misconduct or inappropriate behavior.
-The scandal has engulfed the governor for weeks and led to increasing calls for his resignation.
+Five other women, including four who worked for the governor throughout his career, have publicly accused Cuomo of misconduct or inappropriate behavior.
+The scandal has engulfed the governor, already under fire and facing a federal probe over his administration’s handling of COVID-19 deaths in nursing homes, in recent weeks and led to increasing calls for his resignation.

-Senate Majority Leader Andrea Stewart-Cousins, D-Yonkers, became the highest-ranking of the governor’s fellow Democrats to call on him to leave office.
+Senate Majority Leader Andrea Stewart-Cousins, D-Yonkers, became the highest-ranking of the governor’s fellow Democrats to call on him to leave office this weekend.

 Cuomo has remained defiant, suggesting it would be “anti-democratic” for him to step down.